JoelDreaver/modularsamples/content/samples/PD/Akai-AX80/index.md

 - "Public Domain"
 img: ax80.jpg
 Title: Akai AX-80
-summary: EXS24, Kontakt & SFZ
+summary: EXS24, Kontakt & SFZ.
+2.5gb
 ---

 The Akai AX-80 is an aggressive sounding CEM based polysynth from the early 80s.
+It sounds decent and looks super cool with it's vacuum florescent display and big chunky knob.
+With 2 oscillators, 4 LFOs and 2 envelopes it is a pretty flexible keyboard.

+This is a reasonably large collection of over 30 patches with some tasty oscillator sync sounds.

 -   **Formats:** EXS24, Kontakt & SFZ
 -   **Info:** [Wikipedia](https://en.wikipedia.org/wiki/Akai_AX80)